HomeMy WebLinkAboutPolice Annual Report 2022 Final ADA 1

 Gallatin Mobile Crisis

-In 2022, the Bozeman Police Department partnered with the Gallatin Mobile Crisis Team
+In 2022,the Bozeman Police Department partnered with the Gallatin Mobile Crisis Team

-(GMC) to help provide services to those experiencing crisis.
+PW q4q (GMC)to help provide services to those experiencing crisis.
 Staffed by Connections Health

 Solutions, GMC is an emergency mental health program that is comprised of local